Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 ### Component Name Conventions

-The CMSIS Project Manager uses the following syntax to specify component names:
+The CMSIS Project Manager uses the following syntax to specify the `component:` names in the `*.yml` files.

 ```text
 [Cvendor::] Cclass [&Cbundle] :Cgroup [:Csub] [&Cvariant] [@[>=]Cversion]